 How long do gutters last?

 Gutters have different lifespans depending on the material.
-Plastic gutters last 10 to 20 years, aluminum and steel last up to 20 years, and zinc and copper last 50 years or more.
+Plastic gutters last 10–20 years, aluminum and steel last up to 20 years, and copper last 50 years or more.

 What is the most common problem with gutters?

 The most common problem with gutters is their constant debris buildup and clogging issues.
-As plant debris falls or is blown by wind, it lands inside your gutters and causes clogs and overflow.
+As plant debris gets pushed by the wind, it lands inside your gutters and causes clogs and overflow.
 This spillage can eventually lead to water damage, soil erosion, and foundation shifting.

 Yes, not having gutters can cause foundation problems.
 Without gutters, water is free to flow from your roofline right onto your foundation.
-This hydrostatic pressure will lead to foundation cracks and shifting and other expensive problems.
+This hydrostatic pressure will lead to foundation cracks, shifting, and other expensive problems.
+However, gutter systems may not be required if you live in an area with little to no rainfall.

 Our Rating Methodology